okh252/Olivia-Holmes/README.md

 ### IPsec and Open VPN Server Build
 Created a VPN Algo Server using Ubuntu and Virtual Box.
+Creating these servers allows an individual to gain skills with WireGuard, Terminal, and Digital Ocean.
+By creating this server in both Digital Ocean and AWS, gained valuable experience in setting up and working with virtual servers.

 ![photo](https://user-images.githubusercontent.com/54654991/67241754-a1f41b00-f419-11e9-84c8-9cd6911450bd.jpg)

 ### Amazon Web Services Training (AWS)
 [_Linux Academy's AWS Essentials_](https://linuxacademy.com/cp/modules/view/id/241?redirect_uri=https://app.linuxacademy.com/search?query=AWS%20Essent) training program was completed.
 This offered a high level look at the AWS Console through self guided videos and hands-on labs.
-Offered an introduction into using Lambda.
+The most important features that were utilized were the EC2 instances, setting up proper Identity Management Services,and using Amazon Storage Services.
+This course emphasized how all parts of Amazon Web Servies are integrated, and gave an introduction on how to manage them together.
+Additionally, it offered an introduction into using Lambda as a programming language.

  <details>
   <summary>Training and Labs Completed </summary>